 2. Post your job to multiple sites.

-Begin by posting your job to free, high-traffic sites like Indeed and Glassdoor.
+Begin by posting your job to free, high-traffic sites like Indeed.
 You'll also want to make sure your website is picked up by Google for Jobs, as this will help your posting show up in Google's search results.